-With Soyuz, Ariane 5 and Vega all operating from the Guiana Space Center, Arianespace is the only launch services provider in the world capable of launching all payloads into all orbits, from the largest to the smallest geostationary satellite, as well as clusters of satellites for constellations and missions to support the International Space Station (ISS).
+With the Soyuz, Ariane 5 and Vega launchers now fully operational at the Guiana Space Center in French Guiana, Arianespace is the only launch services company in the world capable of launching all payloads into all orbits, from the smallest spacecraft to the largest geostationary satellites, as well as satellite clusters for constellations and cargo missions to the International Space Station.

-Arianespace's launch Service & Solutions continue to set the standard for all operators, whether civil or military, and guarantee access to space for all of their missions.
+Arianespace continues to set the standard in launch services for all operators, and guarantee independent access to space.